 The Ethnicity or Race of Jesus

-Several scholarly works remark Jesus' skin color was olive-brown.
+Biblical scholarly works paint a different picture of Jesus' skin colour than the one we famously associate with as a white being.
+It has been evidenced his skin color was olive-brown.
 His appearance during his existence on earth closely resembles the current Middle-Eastern Jews.
 He was neither white nor black, that is, neither leaning too much on the white side nor on the black side.
 This should offer comfort and settle the case as to Jesus' skin color, particularly among the whites and blacks who form the large bulk of people contending Jesus originated from their race.

 For a Christian to state Jesus is white or black, and in effect, affirming God is white or black is not biblical.
 The Bible is silent on Jesus' skin color therefore we should respect that omission.
 It is for our benefit to affirm the universality of Jesus as the Saviour of the world, not of a specific race or nationality.
 In God's kingdom, there is neither Jew nor Greek, master or slave, circumcised or uncircumcised, Jew or Gentile, black or white.
 And, God can't be sided as possessing physical description of a particular race or ethnicity by the mere fact He doesn't exist in a physical body.
 Asserting a spirit is white or black is far-fetched as it's devoid of any physical appearance.